You are here: Urology Textbook > Kidneys > Supernumerary kidney

 Sign and Symptoms

-Treatment depending on symptoms (most common nephrectomy of the supernumerary kidney).
+Treatment depends on symptoms, often nephrectomy of the supernumerary kidney.

 Index: 1–9 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z